Futarimiti/snowmelt-cup-en-trans/invitational-tournament-rules/trans.md

 ### Grouping & Arrangements

-A total of 9 players will be divided randomly into 3 teams.
-In each team, any 2 players will play a song, with each player allowed to perform a maximum of 5.
+A total of 9 players will be divided randomly into 3 teams, within which any 2 players will play a song, with each player allowed to perform a maximum of 5.

 ### Song Pool